fortinet-solutions-cse/secured-AKS-refarch/docs/JumphostUsage.md

 # Optionnal

-## using Ansible from the jumphost
+## running Ansible from the jumphost

+Once Step2 is completed:
+On the portal you can find the jumphost public IP and directly connect to it.

-Once Step2 is completed you can ssh to fortigate from there:
+Or you can ssh to the fortigate (fgtadmin/Fortin3t-aks) from there:
 ```shell
 exec ssh azureuser@172.27.40.73
 ```

-Run the setup jumphost paragraph, then run the ansible commands from the jumphost.
+**Run the setup jumphost paragraph** , then run the ansible commands from the jumphost.

 ## add Windows based nodepool